Sport New Zealand Logo

 Helping Children Build Mental Resilience Through Sport

-In this Q&A video, Sport Development Consultant Kelly Curr talks to Neuroscience Trainer Kathryn Berkett to unpack the topic of resilience in sport and education, and how youth sport can be such a great place for young people to build mental health and mental strength.
+In this Q&A video, Sport Development Consultant Kelly Curr talks to Neuroscience Trainer Kathryn Berkett to unpack the topic of resilience in sport and education, building resilience in children, and how youth sport can be such a great place for young people to develop positive mental health, mental toughness, and mental strength.

 What Will You Learn?